khristinazayats-afk/magicwork_v2/database/ANALYTICS_SETUP.md

 ## Overview

-This setup provides comprehensive user profiles and full analytics tracking for the MagicWork app.
+This setup provides comprehensive user profiles and full analytics tracking for the Magicwork app.

 ## Database Tables